Thinking About LLL Leadership?

 - Complete required background reading (the A/CLA will explain this in more detail if you apply).

 It is possible to work through the application with only the support of a Leader Accreditation Department (LAD) representative.
-Please read our isolated members section for more information on what to do without a local Group.
 However, if at all possible we recommend you contact a local LLL Group and Leader in order to discuss your situation with her.

 - If your nearest Group is too far away for you to attend meetings regularly, perhaps you can arrange to borrow books from its Group Library, or attend a few meetings so that you become familiar with how LLL meetings are organized.